Savu Sea

 The Savu Sea (or the Sawu Sea) (Laut Sawu, Mar de Savu, Tasi Savu) is a small sea within Indonesia named for the island of Savu (Sawu) on its southern boundary.
-It is bounded by Savu and Rai Jua to the south, the islands of Rote and Timor (split between East Timor and Indonesia) to the east, Flores and the Alor archipelago to the north/northwest, and the island of Sumba to the west/northwest.
+It is bounded by Savu and Raijua to the south, the islands of Rote and Timor (split between East Timor and Indonesia) to the east, Flores and the Alor archipelago to the north/northwest, and the island of Sumba to the west/northwest.
 Between these islands, it flows into the Indian Ocean to the south and west, the Flores Sea to the north, and the Banda Sea to the northeast.